shockazul/battleship---SOMLpj/README.txt

 H <-- Computer knows not to go down now (thanks to the T) and instead travels upward, marks a hit, followed by a miss.
 T
 O

 Now the ship is sunk; however, the computer is not yet finished.
-Everytime the computer misses, it travels back to the first known hit.
+Every time the computer misses, it travels back to the first known hit.
 Since it just missed the position at the very top, the computer has to return to the original hit.
-From there, it knows it cannot travel down (because of the T) so it tries to go up.
-However, the computer knows it's been there before, so it marks it as a T.
+From there, the computer knows it cannot travel down (because of the T) so it tries to go up.
+However, the computer knows it's been up before, so it marks that position as a "T".
+Once the bottom and top are marked as "T" the computer has nowhere left to go (shown below).

 O
 T
-H <--
+H <-- Computer cannot go down or up (there is no need to check left/right because this is a vertically oriented ship) so it knows its work is complete.
 T
 O

-Now, because the computer has nowhere to go (up/down) it knows the ship has been sunk.
-It is now safe for the computer to move on and select a new random position.
+Now that the ship is sunk, it is safe for the computer to move on.

 There are more elegant ways of executing this algorithm (I'm sure), but this was what I'd imagined in my head.
 It made perfect sense to me, and so I went with it.